 Caffeinate: The area around Dupont and Lansdowne, west to the Junction and south to Bloor St. is fast becoming the city’s newest up and coming ‘hood courtesy of a spate of cafes, restaurants, bars and art galleries opening up.
 Start your tour with a coffee at Hale Coffee Company on Campbell Ave.
 They roast all their beans in-house and serve up great coffee in a large but welcoming space.
+If you're visiting during the warmer months, sip your beverage of choice in one of their Muskoka chairs out front.
 Or if you prefer something sweeter, head further west to ultra-friendly Café Con Leche for their decadent Nutella latte.

 Gallery hop: Dupont St. is home to a growing number of art galleries.
 Depending on what day of the week it is (since not all galleries keep regular business hours) you can spend a couple of hours checking out some contemporary art by both local and international artists.
 Several galleries in the area showcase emerging and established artists working in a variety of mediums.
-Add Angell Gallery, Erin Stump Projects, Cooper Cole, PM Gallery and Neubacher Shor Contemporary to your... art-hopping itinerary.Continue to 5 of 6 below.
+Add Angell Gallery, Erin Stump Projects, Cooper Cole, PM Gallery and Clint Roenisch Gallery to your art-hopping itinerary.Continue to 5 of 6 below.

 05 of 06